 Vice President.
 In case of the death or absence of the President, or of his or her inability from any cause to act, the Vice President shall perform the duties of the President.

 Secretary.
-It shall be the duty of the Secretary to: give notice of and attend all meeting of the Corporation and all committees and keep a record of their doings; to conduct all correspondence and to carry into execution all orders, votes and resolutions not otherwise committed; to keep a list of the members of the Corporation; to notify officers and members of the Corporation of their election; notify members of the Corporation of their appointment of Committees; furnish the Chairperson of each Committee with a copy of the vote under which the Committee is appointed, and at a committee chairperson's request, give notice of the meetings of the Committee; to prepare, under the direction of the Board of Directors, an annual report of the transactions and conditions of the Corporation, and generally to devote his or her best efforts to forwarding the business and advancing the interests of the Corporation.
+It shall be the duty of the Secretary to: give notice of and attend all meetings of the Corporation and all committees and keep a record of their doings; to conduct all correspondence and to carry into execution all orders, votes and resolutions not otherwise committed; to keep a list of the members of the Corporation; to notify officers and members of the Corporation of their election; notify members of the Corporation of their appointment of Committees; furnish the Chairperson of each Committee with a copy of the vote under which the Committee is appointed, and at a committee chairperson's request, give notice of the meetings of the Committee; to prepare, under the direction of the Board of Directors, an annual report of the transactions and conditions of the Corporation, and generally to devote his or her best efforts to forwarding the business and advancing the interests of the Corporation.
 In case of absence of or disability of the Secretary, the Board of Directors may appoint a Secretary pro tem.
 The Secretary shall be the keeper of the Corporation’s seal.

 Treasurer.
 The Treasurer shall maintain the Corporation financial reports and keep all account of all monies received and expended for the use of the Corporation, and shall make disbursements only upon vouchers approved in writing by any member of the Board of Directors and the Dean of the College or his designee.
 He or she shall deposit all sums received in a bank, or banks, or trust company approved by the Board or Directors and make a report at the regular meeting or when called upon by the President.